lsfratel/webspark/README.md

 In this example:
 - `prop="body"` tells the plugin to read data from `ctx.body`
-- `kw="validated_body"` specifies that the validated data should be passed to the handler as the `validated_body` keyword argument
+- `param="validated_body"` specifies that the validated data should be passed to the handler as the `validated_body` keyword argument
 - If validation fails, an HTTP 400 error is automatically returned with details about the validation errors

 You can also apply the plugin to a specific path when registering routes: